Thanhlam43k4/k8s-study-lab/README.md

 - **etcd**: A distributed key-value store used to store all the data about the cluster, including configurations and state information.

-- **Controller Manager**: Manages the various controllers that regulate the state of the cluster, such as the Replication Controller and the Node Controller.
+- **Controller Manager**: Manages the various controllers that regulate the state of the cluster, such as the Replication Controller and the Node Controller

 - **Scheduler**: Assigns work to specific Worker Nodes based on resource availability and requirements.